oxidecomputer/typify/README.md

 }
 ```

-The extension includes the name of the crate, a Cargo-style version spec, and
+The extension includes the name of the crate, a Cargo-style version
-the full path (that must start with ident-converted name of the crate).
-Each of
+requirements spec, and the full path (that must start with ident-converted name
+of the crate).

+### Using types from other crates

-the modes of using typify allow for a list of crates and versions to be
+Each of the modes of using typify allow for a list of crates and versions to be
 specified.
 In this case, if the user specifies "crate-o-types@1.0.1" for
 example, then typify would use its `SomeType` type rather than generating one
 according to the schema.